cyb3rxp/awesome-soc/sop_M365_compromise_assessment.md

   * if any real suspicion of a compromise, reset user password and enable MFA.

 ## Guests
-* Check Guest user permissions is being set to: "Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)"
+* Check Guest user permissions is being set to: "Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)";
-* Check Guest invite restrictions is being set to: "Only users assigned to specific admin roles can invite guest users"
+* Check Guest invite restrictions is being set to: "Only users assigned to specific admin roles can invite guest users".

 ## Password compromise
 * If there are user accounts that were identified as potentially compromised, search for password compromise for their email addresses on: [HaveIBeenPwned](https://haveibeenpwned.com/Passwords)
   * reset password for any user that was found in the results.

+## Mailboxes
+* Run a scan with [365Inspect](https://github.com/soteria-security/365Inspect):
+  * Check the delegations settings for all mailboxes associated to the identified suspicious (or potentially compromised) accounts;
+  * Check the Exchange mailboxes that are hidden from Global Address Lists;
+  * Check Exchange mailboxes with internal forwarding rules enabled;
+  * Check Exchange mailboxes with SendAs delegates;
+  * Check Exchange mailboxes with SendOnBehalfOf delegates

 # 4) DNS domains checks
 * Check all "custom domains names" in Entra ID: